telerik/blazor-docs/troubleshooting/nuget-feed.md

 Errors like `Unable to load the service index for source https://nuget.telerik.com/v3/index.json` don't indicate the exact cause of the problem.
 In such cases, check the additional error information which usually provides an error code.

+### Verify NuGet Credentials and Package Access

-To verify if you can access the Telerik NuGet server and the expected packages, open the https://nuget.telerik.com/v3/search?q=blazor&prerelease=true&skip=0&take=100&semVerLevel=2.0.0 URL directly in the web browser and enter your Telerik credentials in the prompt.
+To verify if you can access the Telerik NuGet server and the expected packages, open https://nuget.telerik.com/v3/search?q=blazor&prerelease=true&skip=0&take=100&semVerLevel=2.0.0 directly in the web browser and enter your Telerik credentials in the prompt.

 As a result, you will see a JSON output with the NuGet packages and versions that are available for you.
 Depending on your license, search for `Telerik.UI.for.Blazor` or `Telerik.UI.for.Blazor.Trial`.